nbaertsch/nbaertsch.github.io/_posts/2021-04-18-offsec-proving-grounds---cybersploit1.md

 <br/>
 <img src="../assets/img/pg-play/easy/CyberSploit1/kernel-ofs-exploit.png">
 <br/>
 Had to compile on the box, and not on my machine.
-I newed to get smarter on compilation flags and architectures and what not.
+I need to get smarter on compilation flags and architectures and what not.

 I won't show the root flag.
 You get the point.